Satwik-bhole/Check_Matie-SOC/README.md

    4) Depth-first search traversal for efficient search These techniques collectively form the decision-making core of the engine.

-🚀 Future Plans
-1. Optimizations and Speed Improvements
-I plan to further optimize the engine by reducing unnecessary computations using:
-   1) Parallelization/multithreading (if needed)

-3. NNUE Integration
+4. NNUE Integration
-I aim to implement NNUE (Efficiently Updatable Neural Network Evaluation), inspired by modern engines like Stockfish.
+Implemented NNUE (Efficiently Updatable Neural Network Evaluation), inspired by modern engines like Stockfish.
 NNUE will:
    1) Replace or augment heuristic evaluation
-   2) Be trained on position-score pairs to evaluate positions more accurately
+   2) Be trained on position-score pairs to evaluate positions more accurately.

-4. Reinforcement Learning
-I plan to explore Reinforcement Learning methods such as:
-   1) Q-Learning
-   2) Self-play to iteratively improve evaluation
+5. Iterative Deepening
+   It helped in time managment and searching each depth increasingly with time in consideration.

+6. Quiescence search
+   To avoid the "horizon effect" that is when a chess engine uses alpha-beta pruning and a fixed depth       (say 5 plies), it might evaluate a position at the leaf node without realizing that a major change        (like a capture or check) is about to happen on the next move.
+This results in inaccurate evaluations     because the engine "can't see" just beyond the search horizon.